-Cadillac CTS years to avoid — most common problems
+Best and worst Cadillac CTS years — which to avoid

 Most common Cadillac CTS problems

 Having in mind that the CTS was produced for 17 years, the model has proved to be quite reliable and there weren’t many recalls.
-Of course, some problems are common for the model and the only way to avoid having to deal with those is to stay away from the plagued model years.
+Of course, there are some Cadillac CTS common problems of the model and the only way to avoid having to deal with those is to stay away from the plagued model years.

 One of the worst things that could happen with a used CTS is the timing chain failure.
 In essence, the timing chain controls the inlet and outlet valves of the engine and ensures the proper timing cycle for the combustion.
 Some of the bad timing chain symptoms include misfires, rattling noises from the engine, and contaminated engine oil.